knobs-dials/pexpecter/README.md

 proc.close()
 ```

-The above "make an rclone config" example works, but is **actually an example of when you probably do _NOT_ want this module**.
+The above "make an rclone config" example works, but is **actually an example of when you probably do _NOT_ want this module**:

 For starters, rclone offsers a parameter-based way to do it, which is more controlled and less fragile.